-Students can obtain discounted copies of Adobe products at WiredOut.
-WiredOut is OSU's preferred provider of Adobe products.
-OSU Purchasing continues to review options for deeper student discounts with WiredOut.
+Students can purchase discounted copies of Adobe products at Tech Hub, Ohio State's preferred provider of Adobe products.

-If I am eligible for an Acrobat license, where can it be installed?
+If I am eligible for an Acrobat license, where can Adobe products be installed?

-The software may be installed on any OSU-owned machine.
-The software may also be installed on personally-owned machines for OSU-business use.
-It is available to all campuses and OSU offices.
+The software may be installed on any university-owned machine.
+The software may also be installed on personally-owned machines for university business use.
+It is available to all campuses and Ohio State offices.

 If I am eligble for a Creative Cloud license, where can it be installed?

-The software may be installed on any OSU-owned machine.
-It is available to all campuses and OSU offices.
+Business Use: The software may be installed on any Ohio State-owned machine.
+It is available to all campuses and university offices.
 Personal Use: The packaging solution for personal use is different than the Acrobat license, and this section will be updated when personal and personal-machine use of Creative Cloud is prepared.

 Do I need to uninstall old versions of Photoshop, InDesign, or the Creative Suites to install these products?

 No, different versions of the products can co-exist, but there is likely to be no need for older versions to remain on machines.
-There is some detail from Adobe regarding this in the Creative Cloud packager instructions.
+Adobe provides detailed instructions with the Creative Cloud packager.

 Is there a cost for the license?
 How is it funded?

-OCIO and OSU Purchasing worked out a way to distribute the Acrobat software at no charge to individual users for the life of the agreement.
+OCIO and Ohio State Purchasing can distribute the Acrobat software at no charge to individual users for the life of the agreement.

-The Acrobat and CC licenses are funded by an assessment directly to the department from OSU Business and Finance, done at the same time the Microsoft assessment is done each year.
-It is assessed to departments based on the number of faculty and staff they have in Autumn semester, and past usage of the software.
+The Acrobat and CC licenses are funded by an assessment directly to the department from Ohio State Business and Finance, which will be processed at the same time the Microsoft assessment.
+Business and Finance will assess costs to departments based on the number of faculty and staff they employ in Autumn semester, and based on past usage of the software.

 Where can I get the Acrobat Pro and Creative Cloud software?

 Acrobat: OCIO provides a download of the Acrobat Pro software, which may be requested via our Self Service pages.
-The software may also be distributed as part of a "standard image" to all machines.
+Your IT staff may also chooe to distribute this software as part of a "standard image" to all machines.